Kurt von Holleben: Military service 1914 - 1918

 On the outbreak of war Holleben left his law studies in order to volunteer for service with the army.
 He tried enlisting in various regiments but they all turned him down on medical grounds.

 He was however, accepted into the Imperial Volunteer Automobile Corps.
 These were normally civilians under contract, who in times of war would, with their private automobiles, form a transport unit for the staff officers.
 The owner/driver wore the corps uniform with Lieutenant rank epaulets; they were teamed with a mechanic who would wear a Sergeant's uniform.

 He was assigned as a driver to officers of the General Staff (presumably in Berlin).
 At the beginning of 1915, he was reassigned to the Headquarters of the 39th Bavarian Reserve Division (39.
 Kgl.
 Bayerische Reserve-Division) which was engaged in the Second Battle of the Masurian Lakes.
 It was here that he demonstrated considerable skill in driving on unmade roads in conditions of ice and snow.
 He remained with the regiment whilst it was involved in the offensive to drive the Russian army out of Lithuania.

 Holleben was still anxious to be on active service, and since he was still technically a civilian, he was released from the Automobile Corps in early 1916.
 He reported to the Pilot Replacement Department (Fliegerersatzabteilung) in Großenhain but failed the medical due to poor eyesight.
 In April 1916, he was accepted into the Saxon Army 1st Field Artillery Regiment No. 12.
 Holleben was in training until October 1916 when, with the rank of gunner, he joined his regiment which was then fighting in the Battle of the Somme.

 Initially he was deployed as a runner taking messages between the local headquarters, the gun emplacements and the infantry regiments they were providing artillery cover for.
 At Christmas 1916, he was promoted to Corporal (Unteroffizier), and two months later to 2nd Sergeant (Vizewachtmeiste).

 In March 1917, the movement back to the Siegfried Line began.
 In April, the regiment took part in the Second Battle of the Aisne at which time Holleben’s primary duties were as an artillery observer and liaising with the infantry.

 In December 1917, he received his promotion to Lieutenant of the Reserve (Leutnant d.
 R).
 In March 1918 he is listed as a Lieutenant with Battery No. 7, and in July 1918 as Ordnance Officer on the Regimental staff.

 He was demobilized to the army reserve in January 1919.

 Awards 1914-1918

-Iron Cross 2nd Class, Iron Cross 1st Class.
+Iron Cross 2nd Class, Iron Cross 1st Class., Friedrich-August Cross (class unknown), Albert Order 2nd Class (grade unknown).